On Gaussian decay rates of harmonic oscillators and equivalences of related Fourier uncertainty principles: Acknowledgements

 \section{Acknowledgements}

-We would like to express our gratitude towards Prof. Dimitar K. Dimitrov, who made several comments and remarks which helped shape the manuscript.
+We would like to express our gratitude towards Prof. Dimitar K. Dimitrov, who made several comments and remarks which helped shape the manuscript, to Prof. Sundaram Thangavelu, who pointed to us some results related to the work of Vemuri which led to its higher dimensional case, and to Biagio Cassano, for directing our attention to closely related work.
 We would also like to thank Danylo Radchenko and Prof. Christoph M. Thiele for valuable discussions regarding the applications to different contexts and the endpoint result.

-Finally, J.P.G.R. acknowledges financial support by the European Research Council under the Grant Agreement No. 721675 “Regularity and Stability in Partial Differential Equations (RSPDE).”
+A.K. was supported by Grant 275113 of the Research Council of Norway.
+J.P.G.R. acknowledges financial support by the European Research Council under the Grant Agreement No. 721675 “Regularity and Stability in Partial Differential Equations (RSPDE)''.